raphael-proust/OGL-SRD5/pages/13.treasure/default.md

 *Wondrous item, uncommon*

-While wearing this cloak with its hood up, you can breathe underwater, and you have a swimming speed of 60 feet.
+While wearing this cloak with its hood up, you can breathe underwater, and you have a swimming speed of 18.0m.
 Pulling the hood up or down requires an action.

 ### Crystal Ball

 *Wondrous item, very rare or legendary (requires attunement)*

-The typical *crystal ball*, a very rare item, is about 6 inches in diameter.
+The typical *crystal ball*, a very rare item, is about 15.0cm in diameter.
 While touching it, you can cast the *scrying* spell (save DC 17) with it.

 The following *crystal ball* variants are legendary items and have additional properties.

 ***Crystal Ball of Mind Reading***.
-You can use an action to cast the *detect thoughts* spell (save DC 17) while you are scrying with the *crystal ball*, targeting creatures you can see within 30 feet of the spell's sensor.
+You can use an action to cast the *detect thoughts* spell (save DC 17) while you are scrying with the *crystal ball*, targeting creatures you can see within 9.0m of the spell's sensor.
 You don't need to concentrate on this *detect thoughts* to maintain it during its duration, but it ends if *scrying* ends.

 ***Crystal Ball of Telepathy***.
-While scrying with the crystal ball, you can communicate telepathically with creatures you can see within 30 feet of the spell's sensor.
+While scrying with the crystal ball, you can communicate telepathically with creatures you can see within 9.0m of the spell's sensor.
 You can also use an action to cast the *suggestion* spell (save DC 17) through the sensor on one of those creatures.
 You don't need to concentrate on this *suggestion* to maintain it during its duration, but it ends if *scrying* ends.
 Once used, the *suggestion* power of the *crystal ball* can't be used again until the next dawn.

 ***Crystal Ball of True Seeing***.
-While scrying with the crystal ball, you have truesight with a radius of 120 feet centered on the spell's sensor.
+While scrying with the crystal ball, you have truesight with a radius of 36.0m centered on the spell's sensor.

 ### Cube of Force

 *Wondrous item, rare (requires attunement)*

-This cube is about an inch across.
+This cube is about 2.5cm across.
 Each face has a distinct marking on it that can be pressed.
 The cube starts with 36 charges, and it regains 1d20 expended charges daily at dawn.

 You can use an action to press one of the cube's faces, expending a number of charges based on the chosen face, as shown in the Cube of Force Faces table.
 Each face has a different effect.
 If the cube has insufficient charges remaining, nothing happens.
-Otherwise, a barrier of invisible force springs into existence, forming a cube 15 feet on a side.
+Otherwise, a barrier of invisible force springs into existence, forming a cube 4.5m on a side.
 The barrier is centered on you, moves with you, and lasts for 1 minute, until you use an action to press the cube's sixth face, or the cube runs out of charges.
 You can change the barrier's effect by pressing a different face of the cube and expending the requisite number of charges, resetting the duration.

 If your movement causes the barrier to come into contact with a solid object that can't pass through the cube, you can't move any closer to that object as long as the barrier remains.